-- Essential and foundational underpinnings of its discipline.
-These may be abstract, e.g., formal theory rooted in mathematics, or they may be applied, e.g., professional values and principles; often, they will include both abstract and applied elements.
+Essential and foundational underpinnings of its discipline.
+These may be abstract, for example, formal theory rooted in mathematics, or they may address professional values and principles.
 Regardless of their form or focus, the underpinnings must highlight those essential aspects of the discipline that remain unaltered in the face of technological change.
 The discipline's foundation provides a touchstone that transcends time and circumstance, giving a sense of permanence and stability to its educational mission.
-Students must have a thorough grounding in that foundation. - 2) A foundation in both the concepts and skills related to computer programming.
-There are three layers to this foundation:
+Students must have a thorough grounding in that foundation.

-- a) An intellectual understanding of, and an appreciation for, the central role of algorithms; - b) Fundamental programming skills to permit implementation of algorithms in software; - c) Software engineering principles and technologies to ensure that software implementations are robust, reliable, and appropriate for their intended audience. - 3) Understanding of the possibilities and limitations of what computer technology (software, hardware, and networking) can and cannot do.
-This foundation has three levels: - a) An understanding of what current technologies can and cannot accomplish; - b) An understanding of the limitations of computing, including the difference between what computing is inherently incapable of doing vs. what may be accomplished via improved computer technology in the future; - c) The impact on individuals, organizations, and society of deploying technological solutions and interventions. - 4) Understanding of the concept of the lifecycle, including the significance of its phases (planning, development, deployment, and evolution), the implications for the development of all aspects of computer-related systems (including software, hardware, and human computer interface), and the relationship between quality and lifecycle management. - 5) Understanding of the essential concept of process, in at least two meanings of the term: - a) Process as it relates to computing, especially program execution and system operation; - b) Process as it relates to professional activity, especially the relationship between product quality and the deployment of appropriate human processes during product development. - 6) Study of advanced computing topics that permits students to visit and understand the frontiers of the discipline.
-This is typically be accomplished via explicit inclusion of learning experiences that lead students from elementary topics to advanced topics or themes that pervade cutting-edge developments. - 7) The identification of and acquisition of skill sets that go beyond technical skills.
+- 2) A foundation in the concepts and skills of computer programming.
+The foundation has five layers: - a) an intellectual understanding of, and an appreciation for, the central role of algorithms and data structures; - b) an understanding of computer hardware from a software perspective, for example, use of the processor, memory, disk drives, display, etc. - c) fundamental programming skills to permit the implementation of algorithms and data structures in software; - d) skills that are required to design and implement larger structural units that utilize algorithms and data structures and the interfaces through which these units communicate; - e) software engineering principles and technologies to ensure that software implementations are robust, reliable, and appropriate for their intended audience. - 3) Understanding of the possibilities and limitations of what computer technology (software, hardware, and networking) can and cannot do.
+There are three levels: - a) an understanding of what current technologies can and cannot accomplish; - b) an understanding of computing's limitations, including the difference between what computing is inherently incapable of doing vs. what may be accomplished via future science and technology; - c) the impact on individuals, organizations, and society of deploying technological solutions and interventions. - 4) Understanding of the concept of the lifecycle, including the significance of its phases (planning, development, deployment, and evolution), the implications for the development of all aspects of computer-related systems (including software, hardware, and human computer interface), and the relationship between quality and lifecycle management. - 5) Understanding of the essential concept of process, in at least two meanings of the term: - a) process as it relates to computing especially program execution and system operation; - b) process as it relates to professional activity especially the relationship between product quality and the deployment of appropriate human processes during product development. - 6) Study of advanced computing topics that permits students to visit and understand the frontiers of the discipline.
+This is typically accomplished through inclusion of learning experiences that lead students from elementary topics to advanced topics or themes that pervade cutting-edge developments. - 7) The identification and acquisition of skill sets that go beyond technical skills.
 Such skill sets include interpersonal communication skills, team skills, and management skills as appropriate to the discipline.
-To have value, learning experiences must build such skills (not just convey that they are important) and teach skills that are transferable to new situations. - 8) Exposure to an appropriate range of applications and case studies that connect theory and skills learned in academia to real-world occurrences to explicate their relevance and utility. - 9) Attention to professional legal and ethical issues such that students evidence attitudes and priorities that honor, protects, and enhances the ethical stature and standing of the profession. - 10) Demonstration that each student has integrated the various elements of the undergraduate experience by undertaking, completing, and presenting a capstone project.
+To have value, learning experiences must build such skills (not just convey that they are important) and teach skills that are transferable to new situations. - 8) Exposure to an appropriate range of applications and case studies that connect theory and skills learned in academia to real-world occurrences to explicate their relevance and utility. - 9) Attention to professional, legal, and ethical issues so that students acquire, develop, and demonstrate attitudes and priorities that honor, protect, and enhance the profession's ethical stature and standing. - 10) Demonstration that each student has integrated the various elements of the undergraduate experience by undertaking, completing, and presenting a capstone project.

-Chapter 4: Institutional considerations
+Chapter 4: Institutional Considerations

 4.1.
-Evolution and status of computing degrees programs
+Evolution and Status of Computing Degree Programs